lppier/League_Of_Legends_Data_Analytics/README.md

 Liu Theodorus David Leonardi
 Tsan Yee Soon

+## Data Preparation
+Some work in R was done to transform data from the original fields to fields that we felt were valuable as predictors for modeling. eg. win efficiency

+## Modeling
+We investigating random forests, xgboost, neural networks, decision trees and logistic regression over the course of this project.
+The eventual model chosen was logistic regression.

 The R Markdown files are included.
 This repository is the final one that contains the submitted findings.
 Working repository during the project : https://github.com/lppier/KE5107_LeagueofLegends